 Ithaca College has three wireless networks, accessible from various locations around campus: My-ResNet, ICAirnet and ICAirnet-Secure.
 The My-ResNet wireless network is available in all academic, administrative, and residential buildings.
 ICAirnet and ICAirnet-Secure are only available in academic and administrative buildings.
 ITS manages wireless in academic and administrative areas, while Apogee manages wireless in the residence halls.

 Parnassus is the Human Resources and Financial Services system for employees.
 If you have a job on campus, you will use Parnassus to record your time worked and view your personal employee information.
-Parnassus is accessed with your Netpass username, and the default password is the first two characters of your Netpass username, a plus (+) sign, and the last six digits of your IC ID.
+Parnassus is accessed with your Netpass username, and the default password is "IC", a percent (%) sign, and the last six digits of your IC ID, together without any spaces.
+For example, your default password could look like IC%000000.
 When you log into Parnassus for the first time, you will be prompted to reset your password.
+Attention Internet Explorer 10 users: Compatibility View must be enabled in IE 10 in order for Parnassus to display correctly.

 Personal Computer Recommendations